Supporting (and sheltering with) Your College Student

 Your home is now everyone’s space.
 Young adults may have their own room and have some control over their own space, but the goal is to encourage each person to be responsible for creating a pleasant place to be.
 Each person’s own space does impact the overall feel of the home.

 Discuss together what seems reasonable to expect.
 Ask for each other’s input.
 Avoid sarcasm or escalating the conversation.
 Focus on what is best for everyone.
 Have reasonable expectations and know when to step back.

 Who owns the decision?
 Parent or college student?
 Everyone!
 This topic requires compromise.

 This is a time to help others.
 Complying helps keep others safe.

 The current situation will not last forever.
 How do you want to look back on this time?
 How can you thrive during these times?
 Regardless of our current situation, what do you picture for your life in two years?
 Five years?
 Life may be impacted, but our plans for our future and goals will still unfold.

 As a family, have empathy, join together to achieve the common goal of navigating these unprecedented times.
 Look for how this experience may change the way you relate for the positive.
 How can you take advantage of this opportunity to show your confidence in your college student and to connect in new and different ways?

 A key to thriving through crisis is to look for opportunity.
 Our lives won’t be the same.
 Make your lives and relationships different in positive ways.

 Would your college student benefit from tele-counseling?

 If your college student, you or another member of your family would like to connect with someone at The Center – we’re available.
 Remote sessions are covered by insurance.
 You can conveniently access any of our therapists through tele-counseling using our HIPAA-compliant video and phone platform.
-Call 214-526-4525 or click below to schedule an appointment online.
+Call 214-526-4525 to schedule an appointment online.